Kubernetes Learning Curve: How Hard is it to Learn K8s?

 Before diving into Kubernetes, it is important to have a solid understanding of containerization (Docker recommended), networking concepts, and Linux operating systems.
 Familiarity with programming languages such as Python and Java can also be beneficial for developing and managing applications on the platform.

-It is also recommended to have a general understanding of cloud computing services such as AWS or Azure, as Kubernetes is often used in cloud environments.
+You should also have a general understanding of cloud computing services such as AWS or Azure, as Kubernetes is often used in cloud environments.
 Once these prerequisites are met, learning and implementing Kubernetes becomes much more manageable.

 Is Kubernetes Hard to Learn?